 The goals of treatment for cognitive impairment are to maintain quality of life (QOL) and maximize functional performance by addressing cognitive, mood, and behavioral impairments, as well as to treat any modifiable or reversible causes of impairment.
 Treatment options for those with MCI and dementia are numerous and include both pharmacologic and nonpharmacologic interventions.
-FDA-approved pharmacologic treatments include acetylcholinesterase inhibitors (AChEIs) (i.e., donepezil, galantamine, and rivastigmine), memantine, and combination donepezil and memantine (Namzaric®).
+Pharmacologic treatments approved by the U.S. Food and Drug Administration (FDA) include acetylcholinesterase inhibitors (AChEIs) (i.e., donepezil, galantamine, and rivastigmine), memantine, and combination donepezil and memantine (Namzaric®).
 Donepezil (Aricept®) is approved for the treatment of all stages of AD, whereas galantamine (Razadyne®) and rivastigmine (Exelon®) are indicated for the treatment of mild to moderate AD and mild to moderate dementia associated with PDD (rivastigmine only).
 Memantine (Namenda®), on the other hand, is indicated for the treatment of moderate to severe AD.
 None of these medications is specifically FDA-indicated or recommended for the treatment of MCI, although they are used off-label.
-90 Other medications, including antiplatelet medications, antihypertension medications, and HMG-CoA reductase inhibitors (statins), are often prescribed for cardiovascular risk reduction, primarily for the treatment of VaD or mixed dementias.
-Additional therapies have been tested or suggested for preventing or treating cognitive decline or the symptoms related to cognitive decline such as nonsteroidal anti-inflammatory drugs (NSAIDS), gonadal steroids, antipsychotics, anti-diabetes drugs, and dietary supplements.
-Experimental drug therapies include various immunotherapies targeting beta-amyloid (solanezumab), beta-secretase (verubecestat), and tau protein (AADvac1 vaccine), medications targeting inflammation in the brain (CSP-1103), intravenous immunoglobulin (IVIG), and growth hormone-releasing hormone (GHRH).91 None of these experimental drug therapies are currently FDA-approved for use in the general population; access to these agents is restricted to individuals taking part in a clinical trial.
-Nonpharmacologic interventions include those targeting the patient, caregiver, or patient-caregiver dyad, and comprise multidisciplinary or multicomponent approaches, cognitive training, cognitive rehabilitation, cognitive stimulation interventions, exercise, peer support, caregiver counseling and psychoeducation, and case management.
+Other medications, including antiplatelet medications, antihypertension medications, and 3-hydroxy-3-methylglutaryl-CoA (HMG-CoA) reductase inhibitors (statins), are often prescribed for cardiovascular risk reduction, primarily for the treatment of VaD or mixed dementias.
+Additional therapies have been tested or suggested for preventing or treating cognitive decline or the symptoms related to cognitive decline such as NSAIDS, gonadal steroids, antipsychotics, antidiabetes drugs, and dietary supplements.
+Experimental drug therapies include various immunotherapies targeting beta-amyloid (solanezumab), beta-secretase (verubecestat), and tau protein (AADvac1 vaccine); medications targeting inflammation in the brain (CSP-1103), intravenous immunoglobulin (IVIG), and growth hormone-releasing hormone (GHRH).
+None of these experimental drug therapies are currently FDA-approved for use in the general population; access to these agents is restricted to individuals taking part in a clinical trial.

+Nonpharmacologic interventions include those targeting the patient, caregiver, or patientcaregiver dyad, and comprise multidisciplinary or multicomponent approaches, cognitive training, cognitive rehabilitation, cognitive stimulation interventions, exercise, peer support, caregiver counseling and psychoeducation, and case management.